Scentience/docs-api/model-cards.md

 ---

-## Model S2: Multimodal Olfacory Classifier
+## Model S2: Multimodal Olfactory Classifier

 **Description:** OdorClassifier is an advanced classifier that categorizes odors into families (e.g., floral, woody, citrus) using multimodal inputs like text descriptions and molecular features.